-If any contact on the client record is activated on the portal, the recipient(s) will be prompted to sign in - the file is secured behind the client portal.
+If any contact on the client record is activated on the portal, the file is secured behind the client portal.
+The recipient(s) will either be prompted to sign in to view the document, or if they are already signed into their portal, they'll have immediate access to the document.

 If no contacts are activated, the recipient(s) can download the file straight away without being prompted to sign in to the portal.
 It is, in effect, as safe as normal email.

 If you decide to activate a user, all of their documents will be immediately secured.
 If they click on the link in a previous email, they will be prompted to sign in to the portal.